Introduction to the Digital Learning Center Exam Commons

 - Students may start the check-in process up to 15 minutes before their scheduled start time.
 Students will only be allowed to check-in up to 15 minutes after their scheduled start time.

-- In the event than an instructor cannot be reached, Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.
+- Exam Commons staff reserves the right to edit exam settings like links, visibility, etc. to reduce interruptions to student testing.

 The calendar portion of this form uses a percentage threshold of available testing space to indicate how busy the DLC will be on a given day.
-Days which appear as green have a light testing schedule (<50% usage), days which appear yellow are moderately busy (<75% and >50% usage), and days which appear red are very busy (>75% usage).
-If the DLC will be full on a certain day, that day will appear as "grayed out" on the calendar.
-Although minor changes may be necessary, ultimately the request will likely be approved if space is available.
+Days which appear as green are predicted to be less than 50% full, days which appear yellow are predicted to be between 50% and 75% full, and days which appear red are predicted to be more than 75% full.
+If the Exam Commons is predicted to be full to capacity on a certain day, that day will appear as "grayed out" on the calendar.
+Although it may be necessary for minor changes to be made to a request, ultimately the request will likely be approved if space is available.

 Other notes about usage requests: